carbon-language/carbon-lang/flang/documentation/Overview.md

 # Overview of Compiler Phases

-Each phase produces correct output or fatal errors.
+Each phase produces either correct output or fatal errors.

 ## Prescan and Preprocess

-**Input:** Fortran source and header files, command line macro definitions
+**Input:** Fortran source and header files, command line macro definitions, set of enabled compiler directives (to be treated as directives rather than comments).

 **Output:**
 - A "cooked" character stream: the entire program as a contiguous stream of